 The first round of the project took place between 2012 and 2014.
-The continuation, Plug In 2.0, started at the beginning of the autumn term 2015.
-It is expected that the project will reach about 3 000 young adults spread over some 40 municipalities during the project period.
+The continuation, Plug In 2.0, started at the beginning of the autumn term 2015 and continued until 2018.
 The initiative has been awarded support from the European Social Fund.

-PlugInnovation.se is a digital platform focusing on the school dropout issue.
-The platform provides information about developments and research in this field, for instance how municipalities are working to reduce truancy, to find more effective study plans for young newly arrived migrants and to support young people who have dropped out.
+PlugInnovation.se was a digital platform focusing on the school dropout issue.
+The platform provided information about developments and research in this field, for instance how municipalities are working to reduce truancy, to find more effective study plans for young newly arrived migrants and to support young people who have dropped out.

 The Flagship project School to Work (S2W) aims to strengthen transnational cooperation between stakeholders in the Baltic Sea Region.
 Flagship School to Work is a platform that represents projects in the fields of education and employment that aim to prevent early school leaving and to integrate young people who are not in education, employment or training into labour market.
 A strong emphasis is on initiatives that provide holistic measures to ease school to work transition and to increase employability of young people.
 Initiator of this project is the Swedish Association of Local Authorities and Regions.
 School to Work gathers more than 50 members, who since 2012 are actively engaged in prevention of early school leaving and in easing transition from school to work.
 Members of the School to Work project are schools, civil society organisations, municipalities, public employment services, welfare institutions, businesses, academia, and government institutions (regional and national).
 Membership covers the entire territory of the Baltic Sea Region.